buzzqw/TUS/OBSS/OBSSv2-eng.md

 The duration indicated is expressed, when in minutes or hours, as real game time duration.

->> Twilight or Darkvision?: The darkness that permeates the Earth is not just a lack of light but is alive and pulsing.
+>> **Twilight or Darkvision?**: The darkness that permeates the Earth is not just a lack of light but is alive and pulsing.
 Even though many of the new races should be able to see in the dark, this is not the case.
 Tazher and Calicante have made the darkness impenetrable for anyone.

 **Dim light** is the light beyond a light source.
 It's walking through a 3-meter corridor if it's only illuminated by light candles, it's a night with a full moon, it's a slightly obscured area.
 Generally speaking, a light source creates dim light in a radius twice that of normal light. **A creature in Dim Light has a -2 penalty to Awareness checks and a -1 penalty to Attack Rolls**.